nautobot/nautobot-plugin-ssot-arista-cloudvision/README.md

 ### Syncing From CloudVision

-> When loading Nautobot data, this tool only loads devices with a deice type that has a manufacturer of "Arista" When syncing data from CloudVision to Nautobot, system tags as well as devices are synced.
+> When loading Nautobot data, this tool only loads devices with a device type that has a manufacturer of "Arista"

+When syncing data from CloudVision to Nautobot, system tags as well as devices are synced.
 When a device exists in CloudVision that doesn't exist in Nautobot, this tool creates the device in Nautobot with the default values specified in the configuration file.
-When a device exists in Nautobot that doesn't exist in CloudVision, this tool will delete that device from Nautobot.
+When a device exists in Nautobot that does not exist in CloudVision, this tool can be configured to either delete or skip that device.
 You can watch the below video for an example.

 ![fromcv_sync](https://user-images.githubusercontent.com/38091261/126499331-e41946c4-4e61-4b5e-8b7f-73efb9cd8d3f.gif)